This guide walks you through the process of upgrading Infinispan.

 9.3.
 Transactions

-cache cannot be accessed within a transaction.
+• A cache marked as TRANSACTIONAL cannot be accessed outside of a transaction, and a NON_TRANSACTIONAL cache cannot be accessed within a transaction.
 In 5.0, a transactional cache would support non-transactional calls as well.
-This change was done to be in-line with expectations set out in JSR-107 as well as to provide more consistent behavior. -
+This change was done to be in-line with expectations set out in JSR-107 as well as to provide more consistent behavior.

 9.4.
 State transfer